Colon Cancer

 • Screen-detected disease: Found incidentally during routine stool screening or colonoscopy.

-• Symptom-detected disease: Presentation with blood in stool, abdominal pain, anemia, or bowel-habit change.
+• Symptom-detected disease: Presentation with bowel-habit change, bloody stools, abdominal pain/cramping, bloating/gas pain, fatigue, or weight loss.

 • Localized vs metastatic disease: Determines whether management is surgery-first, systemic therapy, or multimodal treatment.